Skip to main content

 At the €€ price tier, Moosegg is materially cheaper than any of the Michelin-starred Swiss alternatives in the same general region.
 Hotel de Ville Crissier in Crissier, Cheval Blanc by Peter Knogl in Basel, and Memories in Bad Ragaz all operate at €€€€.
 Moosegg's Bib Gourmand at €€ is the specific case Michelin designed that award to identify: cooking that would satisfy a starred-restaurant diner at a fraction of the price.
 If budget is a genuine constraint, or if you want a destination-worthy Swiss meal without the full starred-restaurant spend, this is the most direct recommendation in the Emmental.

 Booking at Moosegg is rated easy.
 That is a relative advantage over destination restaurants in Switzerland, many of which require planning weeks or months ahead.
-Hours and booking method are not confirmed in our current data, check directly or contact the venue to confirm table availability before making the drive, particularly if you are travelling from Bern or further afield.
+Hours and booking method should be confirmed directly with the venue before making the drive, particularly if you are travelling from Bern or further afield.
 Given the rural location, arriving without a confirmed reservation is a risk not worth taking.

 Is It Worth the Journey?